 The terms therapy, talking therapy and psychological therapy are generic phrases describing a range of practices within talking-based mental health support.

-Confusingly, there is some disagreement among therapists about the differences between counselling and psychotherapy.
+There is some disagreement among therapists about whether there are differences between counselling and psychotherapy.
 In my own training approach, these words describe the same thing in terms of what actually happens in a session but refer to the preferences, traditions and histories of different training courses, therapy organisations and work contexts.